lodgify/api-recruitment-be-test/Feedback.md

  - I used filters instead of middlewares because they are simpler, but I understand the usefulness and difference of both

  ---

+#Startup

+- BusinessMessages are managed by a Resource - BusinessMessage.resx (can be internacionalized)

+ ---

+#Startup

+- I organized the entire Startup class regarding dependency injection settings and environment variables using the IOC layer and extension methods

+---

 # Notes